WorkBright Logo

 Who should use E-Verify?

-While requirements can vary by state (we’ll get to this part in a minute), there are some situations where E-Verify use is required:
+While requirements vary by state, there are some situations where E-Verify use is required:

-- You already use E-Verify: If you’re already using E-Verify—for example, for one work site or due to using I-9 Alternative Procedure—you’ll be expected to use it consistently for all new hires going forward.
+• You already use E-Verify: If you’re already using E-Verify—for example, for one work site to using I-9 DHS alternative procedure — you’ll be expected to use it consistently for all new hires going forward.

 Thinking of opting into E-Verify?
 Read this first